ngxs/store/docs/plugins/websocket.md

 The plugin has a variet of options that can be passed:

 - `url`: Url of the websocket connection.
-Required.
+Can be passed here or by the `ConnectWebsocket` action.
 - `typeKey`: Object property that maps the websocket message to a action type.
 Default: `type`
 - `reconnectInterval`: Interval of which to reconnect if the client is disconnected.
 Default: `5000`
 - `reconnectAttempts`: Number of times before giving up on connection retries.
 Default: `10`